-Traeger Pellet grills are one of the leading pellet smoker manufacturers in the world.
+Traeger Pellet grills are one of the best pellet grills manufacturers in the world.
 Traeger has been around for over three decades.
 They are a brand that is known for innovation within the industry and Traeger products have continued to evolve with the times.

 One of the most frequent questions we see asked is if Traeger smokers are really good.
 So we have been down the rabbit hole and looked at Traeger from all points of view.
 Our final verdict is yes: Traeger products are definitely on the list of the best bbq smokers in the market.

 But no worry, we won’t let you just with a yes or no answer.
 We have listed all the main characteristics that a good smoker should have and have compared how the Traeger pellet grills respond to them.
 This approach provides you additional information so you can decide for yourself.

 So without further ado, let’s begin.